carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .output}

 We can use our new model to generate a line that predicts y-values at all x-coordinates fed into the model.
-Open regression_helper_functions.py and view the code for the get_model_predictions() function.
+Open 'regression_helper_functions.py' and view the code for the 'get_model_predictions()' function.
 Find the FIXME tag in the function, and fill in the missing code to output linear model predicitons.

 ~~~
 def get_model_predictions(x_data, m, c):